Randy Seiler: Early life, education, and military career

 Seiler was raised in Herreid, South Dakota, a small town near the North Dakota border.
 Seiler attended South Dakota State University, but did not graduate.
 Seiler spent four years in the United States Air Force, serving a tour of duty in Vietnam and earning the Air Force Commendation Medal for meritorious service.
 He returned to the United States and graduated cum laude with a Bachelor of Science in Criminal Justice from the University of Nebraska Omaha.

-He was appointed by then-Governor Dick Kneip to serve as the director of the South Dakota Division of Law Enforcement Assistance.
+Seiler was appointed by then-Governor Dick Kneip to serve as the director of the South Dakota Division of Law Enforcement Assistance.
 During the last two of his four years in that position, he pursued a Master of Arts degree with an emphasis in Public Administration before devoting himself full-time to the University of South Dakota School of Law graduating in 1980.

 As a law student, he served a year as editor-in-chief of the South Dakota Law Review before graduating with Sterling Honors and a recipient of the Gavel Award.
 He then served as a judicial law clerk for United States District Court for the District of South Dakota in Sioux Falls, South Dakota.
 He did not sit for the bar exam as he was admitted to the South Dakota bar via diploma privilege.